-That simply isn’t cool with us.
-At Ceramic Pro, we’ve worked hard over the past decade to provide a superior 9H ceramic coating that is proven to last longer, shine better, and keep cars cleaner than competitors.
+In short – the ceramic coating world is becoming flooded with a slew of imitation products that are unproven – untested – and quite frankly – unacceptable.
+At Ceramic Pro, we’ve worked hard over the past decade to provide a superior 9H ceramic coating that is proven to last longer, protect better, and keep cars cleaner than competitors.

 What is the Purpose of a Ceramic Coating for Cars?

 On the surface of every car is primer, a base coat of paint, and a clear coat which protects the paint from external elements.
 A ceramic coating for cars is a product that is applied to the surface of your car on top of the clear coat.

 Essentially, a ceramic car coating is a second layer of skin on the surface of your car.
 It utilizes nanotechnology, which are tiny particles that come together to form a very thin and transparent layer that is completely invisible to the naked eye.

 This layer seals the pores on your car’s paint, producing superior hydrophobic properties, as well as more resistant to ultra-violet rays, scratches, chemicals, and extreme heat.
 The ceramic coat forms a semi-permanent bond with the surface of your vehicle meaning that it will not wash away or break down over a short period of time.

 Learn How Affordable a Professional Ceramic Coating Can Be